 To do this, we'll enable the Key Authentication plugin for our service and then create a consumer for which we can use to authenticate.

-To enable the plugin, do the same as we did for the last two plugins by clicking the New Plugin button at the bottom of the service version overview.
-From the plugin listing, filter for key authentication, click Enable and then click Create to activate this plugin for this service.
+To enable the plugin, do the same as we did for the last two plugins by clicking the + New Plugin link in the Plugins section of the "find-pet-by-id" Route overview page.
+From the plugin listing, filter for key authentication, click Select and then click Save to activate this plugin for this service.

 With the plugin activated, the system will reject any requests that don't include a valid API.
-To show this, let’s move over to our terminal and issue the requested service with the plugin.
-When I issue a request to my /accounts service, I get an error saying “no API key found in this request.”
+To show this, let’s move over to Insomnia (or your browser window) and issue the requested service with the plugin.
+When I issue a request to my /pet-store service, I get a 401 Unauthorized status and error saying “No API key found in this request.”

 Learn more about Kong's API gateway authentication plugins, including OpenID Connect.

 To access our API with key authentication enabled, let’s create an API consumer that we can use.
 First, you will have to navigate to the "default" Runtime Group that you created.
 You can find consumers in the left-hand navigation.
 Then, click +New Consumer.

 In the "Create a Consumer" form, provide a Username and/or Custom ID to identify this consumer.
 And then click Save to create them.